apereo/cas/docs/cas-server-documentation/mfa/FIDO2-WebAuthn-Authentication.md

 *cleaner* process is also automatically scheduled to scan the repository periodically and remove expired device registration records based on configured parameters.
 In the default setting, devices expire after a fixed period since a user registered their device.
-If you deploy U2F MFA for a setup where tokens are centrally distributed and revoked, you may want to extend the internal.

 {% include casproperties.html properties="cas.authn.mfa.web-authn.cleaner" %}